ybyzek/theniledev-examples/quickstart/README.md

 - Sign up a new developer
 - Create a workspace, which must be globally unique
-- Create an entity called `SkyNet`
+- Create an entity type called `SaaSDB` from [this definition](src/models/SaaSDB_Entity_Definition.json), which is also available as a template from the Nile Admin Dashboard.
 - Create an organization with a user (see [userList.json](src/datasets/userList.json) for details):
-  - `sac-norad` with user nora@demo.io
+  - `db-customer1` with user nora@demo.io
-- Create a `SkyNet` entity instance in the organization
+- Create a `SaaSDB` entity instance in the organization, with a value that matches the schema defined earlier

 ## Install Dependencies